Steve Busby: Professional career

-In a game against the California Angels on September 20, 1972, Busby hit a grand slam only to have it taken back by the first base umpire John Rice who said time out had been called to eject Jerry May.
+Late in the 1972 season on September 20 against the California Angels, Busby hit a first-inning grand slam only to have it taken back by the first base umpire John Rice, who said time out had been called to eject Jerry May.
 Nonetheless, Busby went on to hit a double and two singles in the game, while also earning the victory on the mound.